Smoke from Canadian wildfires brings unhealthy air to large swaths of the Midwest

 The Air Quality Index (AQI) is expected to reach the red or unhealthy category in a large swath of Minnesota and will likely remain through Saturday.
 AQI is a system used to communicate how much air pollution is in the air.
 It breaks pollution down into six categories and colors, and advice on what isn’t safe to do.
 They range from “good” (the color green) to “hazardous” (maroon).

+“We’ve sort of been dealing with this, day in and day out, where you walk outside and you can taste the smoke, you can smell it," he said.
+"Sometimes we’ve been in higher concentrations than others.
+Other times it’s just looked a little hazy out there.”

+The air quality on Saturday was improving, specifically across the Twin Cities and southwestern Minnesota, he said, but state health officials warned the air could remain unhealthy for sensitive groups through Monday.

-The smoke could start to decline beginning Saturday before spreading as far south as Tennessee and Missouri.
-The air could remain unhealthy for sensitive groups through Monday, state health officials said.
+The smoke could start to dissipate Saturday before spreading as far south as Tennessee and Missouri.

 The EPA's Air Quality Index converts all pollutant levels into a single number.
 The lower the number, the better.
 Anything below 50 is classified as "healthy."
 Fifty to 100 is "moderate" while 100-150 is unhealthy for "sensitive groups."
 Anything above 150 is bad for everyone.
 Parts of Minnesota exceeded that number on Saturday.